BSc (Hons) Motorsport Engineering

 We welcome applications from mature students aged 21+ without qualifications but with practical motorsport or automotive engineering experience.

-- Apply by CV submission showing evidence of relevant practical experience of automotive and/or motorsport engineering plus a good standard of Maths.
+- Apply by using our online application form, showing current evidence of relevant practical experience of automotive and/or motorsport engineering plus a good standard of Maths

 - NMA recognises equivalent international qualifications and these will be considered on an individual basis

-- If English is not your first language an IELTS certificate with a score of 6.0 (minimum) or equivalent qualification is required.
+- If English is not your first language an IELTS certificate with a score of 6.5 (minimum) or equivalent qualification is required.
 However, all applications are considered on an individual basis as we are aware that for many international students their school or college curriculum has been taught in English.